 Our research aims to understand how natural selection and evolution work to shape the biological diversity of natural populations.
-My research interests include the effect of climate change on evolutionary and ecological processes in the wild, quantitative genetics, natural and sexual selection, inbreeding depression, senescence, sexually-antagonistic effects, phenotypic plasticity, maternal effects and mating system evolution.
-Most of my work has been on wild animal populations - in particular, where we have long-term records over several decades of a study population - but I've also worked with collaborators on a range of lab or domestic animal populations.
+My research interests include the effect of climate change on evolutionary and ecological processes in the wild, quantitative genetics, natural and sexual selection, inbreeding depression, senescence, sexually-antagonistic effects, phenotypic plasticity and maternal effects.
+Most of my work has been on wild vertebrate populations - in particular, where we have long-term records over several decades of a study population - but I've also worked with collaborators on a range of lab, domestic and plant populations.

 Open to students